Not Just Cheese homeNot Just Cheese

 The decisive moment

-Build the frame first, observe the rhythm of the city, and recognise the instant when movement turns a scene into a story.
+Build the frame first, observe the rhythm of a place, and recognise the instant when movement turns a scene into a story.

 7